ganbarodigital/go_scriptish/README.md

 ## Outputs

 Outputs are methods available on each `Pipeline`.
-Some are inherited from the `pipe` package, and some are defined by `scriptish`.
+Use them to get the results from the pipeline.

+Don't forget to run your pipeline first, if you haven't already!

+### Bytes()

+`Bytes()` is the standard interface's `io.Reader` `Bytes()` method.

+* It writes the contents of the pipeline's `Stdout` into the byte slice that you provide.
+* It returns the number of bytes written.
+* It also returns the pipeline's current Golang error value.

+Normally, you wouldn't call this yourself.

 ### CountLines()